Everything you need to know about border crossings with a (rental) car between South Africa, Namibia and Botswana

 Know before you drive

-Make sure to get an international drivers license before driving this route!
-It is required for South Africa and Namibia if your countries' license is in another language than English and it is a must for driving in Botswana.
-In order to cross the borders, you need to buy a ZA sticker for your car if it does not yet have one.
-You can obtain that at several petrol stations, 'AA' agents or at outdoor retailers before the border.
+Make sure you get an international driver’s license before doing this route!
+It’s required for South Africa and Namibia if your home license is in a language other than English, and it’s a must for all foreigners driving in Botswana.
+For border crossings, you also need to buy a ZA sticker for the car if it doesn’t already have one.
+You can usually get this at certain petrol stations, “AA” agents, or outdoor retailers before you reach the border.

-It is a must to make your route transparent to the car rental company before you drive, as they will provide you with a border crossing permit that you need to show at the border posts.
-They will charge a fee for that, ours was 1330 Rand per border we crossed.
-You will also have to pay an additional fee at the border itself.
+Before you start driving, it’s also important to clearly communicate your planned route to the rental company, because they will issue you a border crossing permit that you’ll need to show at the border posts.
+They charge a fee for this (ours was 1330 Rand per border we crossed) and you’ll also need to pay an additional fee directly at the border itself.

-Always check the opening times of the border posts - some are open 24 hours, others only during the day.
-It is a good idea to check the up-to-date customs regulations if you are planning on taking goods.
-Usually, fresh fruit and vegetables are not allowed due to Hand, Foot, Mouth disease.
+Always double-check the opening hours of the border posts, as some operate 24 hours while others are only open during the day.
+It’s also worth looking up the most up-to-date customs regulations if you’re planning on bringing goods across.
+In many cases, fresh fruit and vegetables are not allowed due to Hand, Foot, Mouth disease.

 Make sure you plan enough time for the border crossings!
 Usually we were very quick (not taking more than 30min), but we heard that traffic jams, especially at Martin's Drift / Groblersbrug are very common.